hadigilan/MLRef/README.md

 Zhou, Z. H. (2012).
 Ensemble methods: foundations and algorithms.
 CRC press.

 Rebala, G., Ravi, A., & Churiwala, S. (2019).
 An introduction to machine learning.
 Springer.

+Saleh, A. M. E., Arashi, M., Saleh, R. A., & Norouzirad, M. (2022).
+Rank-based methods for shrinkage and selection: With application to machine learning.
+John Wiley & Sons.